jsdealy/latin/miscellae/guideToLatinConversation.md

 concupitum, concupere,
 to covet, to long for.

-Condo, condidi, con-
-dltum, cond^re, to hide.
+Condo, condidi, condltum, cond^re, to hide.

 Condio, condii, and
 ivi, conditum, condire,
 to season.

-Con fligo, con fli x i, con -
-flictiim, confligere, to
+Con fligo, con fli x i, con flictiim, confligere, to fight.
-fight.

 Congruo, congrui,
-congnigre, to come to-
+congnigre, to come together.
-gether.

-Consto, constiti, cons-
-iatum and constitura,
-constare, to stop, to be,
+Consto, constiti, consiatum and constitura, constare, to stop, to be, to cost.
-to cost.